radish-es/casebook-property/content/lessons/week05.md

 ## Restrictive Covenants as "Private" Land Use Planning

-In one sense, an alternative to the law of nuisance as supplying after-the-fact remedies to emerging or pre-existing land use conflicts is to develop and apply a set of legal restrictions on what one can do with their land in the first place.
-This approach came to be represented in the law on restrictive covenants that--at least initially--was seen as nothing more than a set of contractual terms between neighboring landowners.
-With the precedent in *Tulk and Moxhay*, which you will read this week, such contracts were transformed into a set of durable restraints on the proprietary freedom of owners subject to their terms.
-Restrictive covenants thereafter would eventually become a crucial way for private owners to engage with one another in processes of land use planning and control--to, for example, establish and sustain the "character" of their neighborhoods against the advance of urban pollution from heavy industry.
+Nuisance offers one means to address conflicting land uses between owners after those conflicts arise.
+An alternative--and potentially more proactive--approach is for owners to form an agreement ahead of time about what which uses will be permitted, prohibited or required.
+This latter approach is represented by the law on restrictive covenants.
+Such covenants were initially viewed by the courts as simply contractual agreements between neighboring landowners that could only be enforced against original parties to the contract.
+With the precedent in *Tulk and Moxhay*, which you will read this week, certain of these contracts were transformed into a set of durable restraints on the proprietary freedom of owners.
+Restrictive covenants thereafter would become a crucial way for private owners to engage with one another in processes of land use planning and control--for example, to establish and sustain the "character" of their neighborhoods against the advance of urban pollution from heavy industry.
+Understanding how restrictive covenants came to be enforced ("run with the land") and the legal requirements needed for them to be regarded as valid provides a helpful window onto the question of how recognized entitlements of property become subject to various forms of governance.

 [^nedelsky1981]: Nedelsky, Jennifer.
 “Judicial Conservatism in an Age of Innovation: Comparative Perspectives on Canadian Nuisance Law.”
 In *Essays in the History of Canadian Law*, edited by David H Flaherty, 281-322.
 Toronto: University of Toronto Press, 1981, 284-5.